Crack-Up (1936 film): Plot

-At the War Department, officials tell Ruth that Joe has been unwittingly drawn into a spy operation.
-She radios the aircraft, now far off course over the Atlantic Ocean, convincing Joe to turn Ace in.
+At the U.S. War Department, officials tell Ruth that Joe has been unwittingly drawn into a spy operation.
+She radios the aircraft, now far off course further east over the Atlantic Ocean, convincing Joe to turn Ace in.
 Reacting angrily, he tries to shake Ace off the wing, but is restrained by the others.
-When Ace returns, a struggle over the controls leads to a burst of steam spraying over Ace's face, blinding him and the aircraft being forced to ditch in the ocean.
+When Ace returns, a struggle over the controls leads to a burst of steam spraying over Ace's face, blinding him.
+The aircraft is forced to ditch in the ocean.

-With death imminent, as water fills the cabin, Ace shoots the baron and gives Joe the only life jacket, along with the bomber blueprints, so that he will be rescued by a nearby steamer.
-The three doomed men left on board smoke a last cigarette as the "Wild Goose" sinks.
+With death imminent, as water fills the cabin, Ace shoots the Baron and gives Joe the only life jacket, along with the experimental bomber plane blueprints, so that he will be rescued by a nearby steamer ship.
+The three doomed men left on board smoke a last cigarette as the "Wild Goose" sinks beneath the waves.